Skip to footer content

 $vbLabelText $csharpLabel

 The renderer supports full CSS3, JavaScript execution, and responsive layouts.
-This ensure your PDFs look exactly as intended.
+This ensures your PDFs look exactly as intended.
 For more details on rendering options, see the IronPDF documentation.
+You can also convert HTML files, HTML strings, or even HTML ZIP files with equal ease.

 Real-world PDF generation in C# often involves dynamic data.
 Here's how to create a professional invoice using IronPDF's PDF creation API.
-The code below is an example template for an invoice.
+The code below demonstrates PDF report generation with custom paper sizes and advanced formatting:

 string invoiceHtml = $@"